carnegielibrary/summer-reading-data/README.md

 To get you started, here are some possible questions to explore - perhaps some of them will lead to more questions:

 - What times of day or days of the week does book logging occur?
 Does this vary across library locations?
+Are there early birds or night owls?
 - Based on the daily log counts, can we predict when we will hit 90,000 books?
 - What book titles are the most popular at different libraries?
 Are there surprising titles or genres that the library should be featuring based on this data?
 - Using the list of books read alongside other tools or APIs from the CODEX list, are there #MyNextRead recommendations that would be appropriate for Pittsburgh Summer Readers as a group?
 (Of course, our librarians can make personalized recommendations for any reader!)